2009 All-Ireland Senior Hurling Championship: Teams

+General information

+Twelve counties will compete in the All-Ireland Senior Hurling Championship: seven teams in the Leinster Senior Hurling Championship and five teams in the Munster Senior Hurling Championship.

 A total of 12 teams competed in the championship, including all of the teams from the 2008 championship.
 There were no new entrants.
 On 3 August 2008, Westmeath won the Christy Ring Cup for the second year in succession, however, there was no promotion mechanism for them to join the top flight.